 - Happy to discuss all details regarding service, security, features, et al

 Unfortunately finding a good web host these days is easier said than done, but it is of critical importance nonetheless.
-Taking the time to do your own research and find the best possible web host is one of the best security moves you can make.
+Taking the time to do your own research and find the best possible web host is one of the best security investments that you can make for your site.